 The Institute is designed for South Carolina Pre-K through 8th grade classroom teachers who hold a current teaching assignment.

-You'll earn three (3) professional development graduate credits when you complete all course requirements (and you'll have lots of fun while doing it).
+You'll earn three (3) professional development graduate credits when you complete all course requirements.

 Cost: $150.
 Includes tuition, hotel accommodations, some meals, farm tours, and a ton of materials to take home